Corey Johnson (murderer): Trial and sentencing

 While out on supervised release, Hardy was charged with assault and petty larceny over domestic dispute with his former fiancée, whom he struck and stole her purse from.
 Hardy was sentenced to 5 years and three months in prison for violating the terms of his supervision.
 He was released from prison on October 20, 1999.
 Gaiters was released from prison on October 20, 2004.

 Between 1996 and 2004, the appeals of the trio were dismissed by the higher courts.
 The trio were reportedly the longest-serving prisoners on federal death row as of June 2001.

 Death row and final appeal

 Before July 2019, the last execution by the US federal government was conducted in 2003, when a former soldier was executed for a rape-murder case.
 Afterwards, there was a moratorium on all the remaining death sentences on the federal level.
 Johnson, who had exhausted all his avenues of appeal by May 2006, was originally slated to be executed together with Roane and Tipton in May 2006, but due to a court injunction, their respective executions were postponed, therefore extending the moratorium on federal executions.
+That same injunction was later vacated in September 2020.
 Eventually, a 17-year long moratorium on executions by the federal government ended with the execution of white supremacist Daniel Lewis Lee on July 16, 2020.